Royalty Free music Bensound informations

 You have a paid License/Plan

-Owning a single-track License or an All Access Subscription Plan allows you to whitelist a certain number of YouTube channels.
-To make sure that all your future YouTube videos that use music you licensed from Bensound are cleared automatically by YouTube’s content identification system and stay free of Content ID claims, please make sure to list your YouTube channel ID(s) in your Bensound account.
+Owning a Pay-per-track License or an All Access Subscription Plan allows you to whitelist a number of YouTube channels.
+To ensure that your YouTube videos featuring music you licensed from us are automatically cleared and free from content ID claims, please make sure to add your YouTube channel ID(s) to your Bensound account.

-→ How can I add my YouTube channel ID to my account to make sure it is whitelisted and safe from copyright claims?
+→ How can I add my YouTube channel ID to my account?

 You can add a YouTube channel ID to your account via your account panel in the Channel IDs section.